A primer for non-Black folks who—finally—want to talk about racial injustice.

 - Don’t try to convince a Black person you don’t benefit from white privilege by explaining all the things gone wrong in your life (you’re poor, your parents died, you have a disability).
 This is not a competition.
 If you really need confirmation that white privilege is born with you, take this quiz.

 - Don’t try to be Black.
 You can be sorry for what is happening and active in combating it, regardless of the color of your skin.
 Relax.
 Black people are individuals like you and me.
-In my group of friends alone, we have Black people who love classical music and donate to NPR religiously, a bunch of salsa lovers, and one lone country music fan (Right, Wilson?).
+In my group of friends alone, we have Black people who love classical music and donate to NPR religiously, a bunch of salsa lovers, and one lone country music fan.
+(Right, Wilson?)

 - Don’t say you don’t see color.
 Why not?
 Black people don’t need you not to see their Black skin.
 They need you to see it and value it.
-They need you to respect them, their communities, and culture as your natural equal.
+They need you to respect them, their communities, and their culture as your natural equal.
 That’s all.

 There’s much more we can learn not to say.
 Add your thoughts in the comments or hit me up on Twitter with your suggestions.
 It is not going to solve most things.
 But it will be a good start.